Kong/docs.konghq.com/app/enterprise/2.1.x/brain-immunity/install-configure.md

 Kong Brain and Kong Immunity follow a different versioning scheme from Kong Enterprise.
 See the following table for version compatibility.
 Note the following:
 * The Brain and Immunity version reflects the `kong-brain-immunity-base` package available in Bintray.
 * For Kong Enterprise 2.1.x and 1.5.x, use Brain and Immunity `kong-brain-immunity-base` 3.0.0 package version.
-* Do not use Brain and Immunity `kong-brain-immunity-base` 2.x.x package version, as it is end-of-life.
+* Do not use Brain and Immunity `kong-brain-immunity-base` 2.x.x package version, as it is end-of-life (EOL).

 | Brain and Immunity Version      | Kong Enterprise Version |
 |:--------------------------------|:------------------------|